FAQs

 We will make every effort to correct and improve the translation, but we cannot guarantee that the revised version will be of the quality expected by the client or end-client.
 We bear no responsibility for any negative feedback, unless it directly pertains to a specific amendment made by us.

-• The benefits of paying for revision of the output of a single linguist are best considered in respect of the relevant importance of the content at hand.
+• The benefits of paying for revision are best considered in respect of the relevant importance of the content at hand.
 High profile translations that are going to be business critical will benefit from the additional time spent by a second independent translator.
-In the same way that the source text can be finessed and improved upon, so can translation, given the time and input of a fresh pair of eyes.
 We suggest revision for content such as marketing, where smaller texts are likely to have large exposure in multiple channels.
 Similarly, challenging texts such as decals or user interface content, where safety is paramount, benefit from additional work to ensure accuracy and clarity.
 The Word Hub is certified for the 17100:2015 Translation Standard which stipulates second independent revision for translations to be fully compliant.

 My Quote